-I heard about the blood, and the vomit, and the under-informed parents who refused to vaccinate their children.
+I heard about the blood, and the vomit, and the long hours.
 However, this little secret was unbeknownst to me until the spring of my first year, when I received an email explaining that the bathrooms would be closed as the second-year medical students were performing “sensitive” exams.
 Sensitive exams?
 What?
 I thought that was the urologist’s job but definitely not required of an inexperienced, unpaid, and overworked medical student.

 Well, I felt pretty sensitive about the whole thing because I thought my classmates and I would be performing them on each other.
 Then, I found out that brave souls sign up and are paid to travel around to different medical schools and use their bodies as life-sized teaching instruments.
 I knew that some donated their bodies to science post-mortem, but this was taking it to a whole new level.
 Did they know that we, as medical students, had never done this before?
 Did they know that I would have given my whole career and a Krispy Kreme doughnut to be blissfully unaware of the prostate’s existence?
 Unfortunately, I could not, so I signed up for the last possible time slot available.
 I wondered if there were sign-in sheets that would later inform my professors should I be mysteriously absent.
 I even considered selecting a personal therapist for an anticipated post-session mental breakdown.

 Well, the time came, and the squeamish few who had procrastinated lined up outside of the medical OSCE suites, and in little groups of three awaited our escort.
 What a bonding experience.
 Next, the standardized patient — I’m going to call him SP — summoned us to his suite.
 S.P. was the one who would be gracing us with his presence for the next ninety minutes.
 Our group consisted of me, one other female, and one male so the X chromosomes outnumbered the Y chromosomes, and that “Y” classmate was “volun-told” to go first.
 He had no choice really.
-Barely covered in a hospital gown was six and a half foot tall S.P., our standardized patient.
-He was larger than life, and I really hoped that was only in height and weight and not in other areas of his anatomy.
+Barely covered in a hospital gown was S.P., our standardized patient.
+He was larger than life, and I really hoped that was only in height and weight.
 With a great booming voice, he introduced himself.
-Then Little S.P.
-Then the twins.
-Then the hermit.
-But thankfully, no crabs.

 We started out examining inguinal lymph nodes which kind of felt like garden peas and were palpable at the top of the thigh.
 Not so bad.
 I was basically a natural.
 As a fleeting thought, I briefly wondered how much urologists earned per year, but the thought was quickly gone as the patient pulled his gown up above his anterior groin.
 At this point, I had decided that whatever they earn, it is not enough.
 But wait, I plead in my mind.
 No one said anything about genital exams.
 I had been told that we would be performing *rectal* exams only.
 Maybe S.P. was confused as he was still facing us and saying things like, “I will walk you through this part,” and, “Ask me any questions that you have.”
 Then, my world of innocence came crashing down around me, and only two questions were bubbling inside me: Do I have to touch it? and, If I leave now, can I still be a doctor?

 Hernias, yes … those I remember fondly.
-Bilaterally to cyclops are these tunnels that will possibly lead all the way to a man’s brain … if he has one.
 Apparently, part of the intestines can succumb to gravity and fall through these caves of perversion.
 My tiny index finger was pretty good at being a mole.
 “Turn your head and cough,” I spoke with confidence as I pushed my finger through this passage way while waiting for a hernia to jump out and give my finger a high-five.
 The patient turned his head so as not to infect me with whatever he was spewing up from his lungs.
 The added benefit is that the shame, embarrassment, and ever-so-slight amusement that both of us — or at least I — felt was momentarily alleviated as his face was turned opposite to me.
 No hernias made an appearance which was a little disappointing as my finger had traveled all that way north for nothing.

 After the genital and hernia exams came the dreaded rectal exam.
 S.P. said we would not have any trouble unless our index fingers were shorter than his pinky.
 Nervously, my two classmates and I cautiously brought our pointers to meet his pinky.
 Out of all three of us, only one of our pinky fingers popped up short, and it was of course mine.
 Apparently, I am not very well-endowed.
 Quickly, he moved his hand away and assured me that I would be fine, which did not — in any way — assure me that I would be fine, but I did hope that this meant I would be exempt from having to perform the rectal exam.
 It.
 Did.
 Not.

 Before we began, S.P. popped out five models of various diseased prostates for our viewing pleasure.
 If I were in his position, I would want the people who were quickly climbing up on the relationship ladder to be familiar with my prostate too, if I had one.
-I resisted my initial, primal urge to run, and I resisted my second urge to put on seventeen pairs of gloves, a gas mask, and bubble wrap.
-However, I did not resist my third urge which was to start praying and pleading with God that when I removed my finger, I would not find any incidental holes in my glove or anything brown on the end of it.
+I resisted my initial, primal urge to run, and I resisted my second urge which was to drop out of medical school.
+However, I did not resist my third urge which was to start praying and pleading with God that this would be my first and last sensitive exam.

 It has been a while since I lost my “prostaginity,” and my therapist (my mom) says that I am “on the road to recovery.”
 As I reflect on my experience, I would like to say that I am thankful for gloves.
 I am thankful for KY jelly, and I am thankful that maybe my short fingers will save me from ever having to perform another sensitive exam.
 I learned from this experience that standardized patients are parts of a rare group with the noble intent of training future physicians.
 It is a job that very few want.
 Admittedly, it was not to be my first career choice either, but I certainly value the time, humility, and expertise that these human teaching models offered.